Saxon Logan: Career

 His documentaries have often centred around environmental and societal issues.
-Place of The Skulls focussed on the plight of Ivory trade, Black Rhino which focused on the dwindling number of black Rhinos, African Hunter focused on big game hunting.
+Place of The Skulls focussed on the plight of Ivory trade, and led to a ban on the ivory trade, which earned him an Academy Award.
+Black Rhino: the last stand, which focused on the dwindling number of black Rhinos in Africa saw him win the IDFA Gold Medal, African Hunter focused on big game hunting and was screened by National Geographic to great acclaim.
 As a result of his documentary work he was made an Honorary Fellow of The Royal Geographical Society.

-In addition to documentary filmmaking he has directed several feature films.
+In addition to documentary filmmaking he has directed several feature/narrative films.
 He made the super cult film Sleepwalker with Bill Douglas, Nick Grace and Joanna David.
-A vocational film maker Logan only makes films that he takes a personal interest in.
+It was held over for numerous screenings at The Berlin Film Festival.
+As a vocational film maker Logan only makes films that he takes a personal interest in.
+On viewing Sleepwalker, Jean Luc Godard is known to have said: "at least there is one committed filmmaker in Britain".
+Logan identifies as a Scottish filmmaker, in the tradition of Alexander MacKenzie, Robert Hamer, Bill Douglas, Lynne Ramsay and Lindsay Anderson.

 Awards

 Logan is known for his documentary filmmaking and was the winner of an Emmy award for his work on The Lake That Made a Dent and was made an Honorary Fellow of The Royal Geographical Society.
 He also received an honorary mention from the American Academy of Motion Picture Arts and Sciences for his work on Place of Skulls.
-He received an award at the Berlin Film Festival for his feature film Sleepwalker..
-He is currently working on a film series of Doctor David Livingstone's failed Zambezi Expedition, Produced by Lucas Foster.
+He received an award at the Berlin Film Festival for his feature film Sleepwalker.
+He is currently working on a streamer drama film series of Doctor David Livingstone's failed Zambezi Expedition, Produced by Lucas Foster.